 Undercooked meat is not safe, and neither is undercooked or raw fish.
 But undercooked or moist protein of any kind should be avoided when the weather is hot.
 Plain tofu, for example, that hasn’t been cooked through thoroughly, can be unsafe, and should be reserved for the cooler months.
 Or, use an icepack or other cooling device for safety.
 (Most tofu recipes on Just Bento will be totally cooked through, so are safe.
 For simple stir-fries and so on, I prefer using fried tofu over plain tofu because of the lower initial moisture content.)

-Conversely, don’t use bad tofu that is bad in the first place.
-I have tasted so much bad tofu at various restaurants, and even in people’s homes.
-If the tofu smells or tastes sour or rotten or ‘off’ in any way, it should be tossed.
-To keep tofu that’s been opened fresh, totally immerse in fresh water and seal completely.
+Conversely, - and this may seem like common sense, but needs to be said - don't use tofu that is bad in the first place.
+I have tasted so much bad tofu at various restaurants, and even in people's homes.
+If the tofu smells or tastes sour or rotten or 'off' in any way, it should be tossed.
+To keep tofu that's been opened fresh, totally immerse in fresh water and seal completely.
 Change the water at least once a day.

 Tamagoyaki, the slightly sweet Japanese omelette, is a bento staple.
-But to be really good it has to be slightly moist or undercooked in the middle.
-So, be sure to use fresh eggs, and to cool it down before packing into the bento box.
+But to be really good it has to be slightly moist in the middle.
+So, be sure to use fresh eggs, and to cool it down completely before packing into the bento box.
+(I've been expermenting a bit with freezing sliced tamagoyaki recently; I'll report back soon with the results.)

 Home made mayonnaise is delicious, but should be used with caution, in foods like tuna salad.
 Commercial mayo has all kinds of preservatives in it that we’d rather not think about, but do keep our tummies happy.
 (See freezing tuna salad.)